tqpatil/JavaCrawler/README.md

 # JavaCrawler
-Creating a webcrawler in Java.
+Creating a basuc web crawler in Java.
+Compile main method using JRE with javac, java.